 Woodworking is the process of making, modifying, or repairing things from wood.
 Wood has been used for hundreds of thousands of years to make practical objects such as furniture and tools.
-A person who works with wood can be called a carpenter, cabinetmaker, wood maker, or simply a “woodworker.”
-In this article, you’ll discover the fundamental woodworking tools and how to finance them.

 Are you planning to start carpentry work or planning to start a woodwork project and wondering what tools you need?
 Well, the following is a list of the fundamental tools you need: